 Doc.
 Number | Article Title | Effective Date | Version |

-FHC-XX | How to Take Screenshots or Capture a Video | February 22, 2023 | Basic |
+FHC-XX | How to Take Screenshots or Capture a Video | June 19, 2024 | 0.3 |

 Taking Screenshots

-1. Use the keyboard shortcut: Alt + PrtScn (Print Screen)
+1. Use the keyboard shortcut Alt + PrtScn (Print Screen)

-Alternatively you can use Windows Key + PrtScn
+Alternatively, you can use Windows Key + PrtScn

 This will take a screenshot of your entire desktop and immediately save it as a file on your hard drive.
-Windows stores the screenshot in the Pictures library, in the Screenshots folder.
+Windows stores the screenshot in the Pictures library in the Screenshots folder.
 The file is named “Screenshot(number).png,” where the number will vary based on how many screenshots you have taken.

-**If you have a laptop, a tablet or a keyboard with the Fn key, you'll need to do the following:
+**If you have a laptop, a tablet, or a keyboard with the Fn key, you'll need to do the following:

 Fn + Alt + PrtScn: Takes a screenshot of the active window.
 It is the equivalent of pressing Alt + PrtScn on a standard keyboard.